Don’t Believe the Trump Administration’s Lies About Ukrainian Corruption

 Despite Trump’s effort to paint Ukraine as a corrupt failed state, it is anything but.
 His “fake news” is, rather, an artifact of the company he keeps.
 Indeed, contrary to the president’s unfounded assertions and Putin’s preposterous hopes, Ukraine is well positioned to take off and become a stable European democracy in the coming years.

-Adrian Karatnycky is a senior fellow at the Atlantic Council and founder of Myrmidon Group.
+Adrian Karatnycky is a senior fellow at the Atlantic Council and the founder of Myrmidon Group.